Home

 Borage Oil

-Borage Oil has long been used as a calming and relaxing agent used to treat nervous exhaustion.
-This stress reliever is also known as a mood enhancer.
+Borage Oil relaxes the central nervous system.
+It has long been used by eastern and traditional medicine as a calming and relaxing agent used to treat nervous exhaustion.

 This plant, originally from Syria, has historically had many medicinal uses.
 It naturally cools the body and therefore has been used to treat fevers.
 Its cleansing properties have also made it a popular way to treat infections, digestive problems, skin conditions such as rashes, boils, and bug bites, colds, and flu.